-- How does this Tenet benefit us?

-- What is gossip?
-How might we define it?

-- Think about a time when you found out you were being talked about in a negative way when you weren't around.
+- How does this Tenet benefit us at work?
+What about in our personal lives? - What is gossip?
+How might we define it? - Think about a time when you found out you were being talked about in a negative way when you weren't around.
 How did that make you feel?

-• [Add your own] PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

 After watching the video, give participants a bit of time to reflect and finish taking notes.